-Students of Tennessee College of Applied Technology Shelbyville have specific rights under FERPA, as well as the related regulations of the Department of Education.
+Students of Tennessee College of Applied Technology - Shelbyville have specific rights under FERPA, as wellas the related regulations of the Department of Education.
 This law and the regulations provide that a student has a right to inspect and review their education records.
-Requests will be honored within 45 days of the day the TCAT receives a request for access.
+Requests will be honored within 45 days of the day the Tennessee College of Applied Technology - receives a request for access.
 Students should submit a written request to the Student Services Coordinator, identifying the record(s) they wish to inspect.
 The student will be notified of the date and time when the records will be available for inspection.